-What is a font license?
+What is font licensing?

 Fonts are installed on our computers and as such they are considered to be software.
 Like other software, when you buy a font, you are actually buying a license to use it and agreeing to conditions set out by the seller.
-The license is a document that outlines those conditions.
+The font license is a document that outlines those conditions.
 In the same way that copyright protects your work as a designer, enabling you to earn a living without people stealing your designs, a font license protects the typographer’s right to charge for the use of their creations.

 While copyright law is different in the US, UK and in other countries around the world, font licenses are written in a way that gives you the right to use the software regardless of territory.